 Tired of eating the same old sandwiches day in and day out?
 Shake things up by trading in your regular sandwich bread for a bag of bagels.
-Just slather on your favorite condiments; add some meat; then, pile your sandwich high with fresh veggies and herbs.
+Just slather on your favorite condiments, add some meat, and then pile your sandwich high with fresh veggies and herbs.
 Things like chicken breasts and bacon can be cooked ahead of time to cut down on your prep time.

 Savings Tip: Buy your bagels at a bakery outlet store, and you'll pay half as much.
 Your grocery store probably also has a rack where they sell day-old bread at a substantial discount.Continue to 5 of 10 below.

 Whip up a big bowl of chicken or tuna salad.
 Then divvy it up between several 4-oz. jelly jars.
 Add crackers and you have the perfect main course to build your lunch around.
 Just add a couple of sides–like fruit or chips–and you're all set.

 Tip: If you plan to take this in your lunchbox, be sure to include a knife so you'll have a way to spread the salad on your crackers.

 Savings Tip: Buy a whole chicken and roast it.
 Use the meat to make chicken salad.
 Make broth from the bones.

 06 of 10

 Keep pita bread, tomato sauce, mozzarella cheese, and your favorite pizza toppings on hand, and you can have pizza for lunch whenever a craving hits.
 This one couldn't be easier.
 Just spread some tomato sauce on a pita, sprinkle on some cheese, add your favorite toppings, and pop the whole thing in the microwave or oven long enough for the cheese to melt.
 We're talking 30 seconds to a minute in the microwave tops.
 That's a lot sooner than you'd be eating if you were to order a pizza, and there's no tip required.